-As discussed in Section 2.2, in recent years it has been noted that NO2 concentrations have typically not been falling, particularly at roadside monitoring sites, despite emissions of NO_X falling.
-At the end of September 2010 Defra released a brief FAQ note on the issue (Defra, 2010), acknowledging that NO2 concentrations have not fallen as projected over the past 6-8 years.
+As discussed in Section 2.2, in recent years it has been noted that NO_2 concentrations have typically not been decreasing, particularly at roadside monitoring sites, despite emissions of NO_X generally considered to be decreasing.
+At the end of September 2010 Defra released a brief FAQ note on the issue (Defra, 2010), acknowledging that NO_2 concentrations have not decreased fallen as projected over the past 6-8 years.
 In March 2011 (Defra, 2011c) a detailed report was published discussing the reasons for the discrepancy in predictions, although this was published after much of the modelling work for this project had been completed.

-Therefore, for the purposes of this modelling study, the vehicle emissions database that is interrogated by AAQuIRE has been altered so that NO_X emissions from diesel Euro 2-5 vehicles were equivalent to NO_X emissions from diesel Euro 1 vehicles.
+Therefore, for the purposes of this modelling study, the vehicle emissions database that is interrogated by AAQuIRE has been altered so that NO_X emissions from diesel Euro 2-5 vehicles were equivalent to NO_X emissions from diesel Euro 1 vehicles, which was discussed with the Council during a meeting prior to undertaking the work.
 This reflects the current understanding that it is thought likely that vehicle emissions factors for diesel vehicles underestimate NO_X emissions in 'real-world' conditions.
 In particular, it is thought likely that diesel Euro 2, 3, 4 and 5 vehicles emit similar quantities of NO_X as Euro 1 engines.
 At the time of writing (March 2011) this was considered to be the most accurate and representative method of predicting current and future NO_X and NO_2 concentrations.